accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 ### Durability

 Durability usually share similar techniques with HA, except more emphasis on disk failures/corruptions and integrity verification.
-They have already been covered before.
-Reliability modeling is commonly used, where [exponential distribution](http://web.stanford.edu/~lutian/coursepdf/unit1.pdf) satisfies most needs.
+They have already been covered before. __Reliability modeling__ is commonly used, where [exponential distribution](http://web.stanford.edu/~lutian/coursepdf/unit1.pdf) satisfies most needs.

 ## Resource scheduling

 Multi-dimensional resource scheduling on cloud is a big topic, see DRF/2DFQ etc mentioned in [Reference architectures section](.).
-In this section I cover design properties in a typical storage system.
+In this section I cover system properties in a typical storage system.

   * __Priority__.
 A user/background job/request should be handled first or delayed, with maximum or minimal resources.
 Priority are also reflected as weights on different user jobs.
 Usually, critical system traffic e.g. data repair > user latency sensitive workloads > user batch workloads > background system jobs.